mireille1999/Blog/README.md

 ## User Story

-- Users can see the pitches other people have posted.
+- Users can see the article other people have posted.

-- Users can vote on the pitch they liked and give it a downvote or upvote.

 - Users can sign in to leave a comment.

 - Users can register on the website.

-- Users can view the pitches they have created in their profile page..
+- Users can view the articles they have created in their profile page..

-- Users can comment on the different pitches and leave feedback.

-- Users can submit a pitch in any category.

-- Users can view the different categories.
+- Users can view the different quotes on home page.

 ## Technologies used
 * Python3